sarahjburton/MCB185-2022/GUMPY.md

 family, font style, lists, or tables you expect to find in a word processing document.
 However, sometimes you want part of a text file to look like a heading, or boldface, or a list.
 There are lots of ways you can imagine doing that from the use of capital letters to punctuation.
-Markdown is a Internet standard for writing text files.
+Markdown is a global standard for writing text files.
 If you follow the standard, you can turn your plain text documents into beautifully formatted HTML or PDF that has actual headings, hyperlinks, font styles, lists, etc.